Winterizing Your Boat...What are you Missing?

 The following are a list of items sometimes overlooked in winterization you may want to review prior to putting your boat up for the off season:

-Moisture Absorbers: Even the best job at cleaning up moisture will inevitably leave some behind.
+Even the best job at cleaning up moisture will inevitably leave some behind.
 This coupled with a tight shrink wrap and the ‘greenhouse’ effect during winter will lead to moisture getting into the air inside your vessel.
 Consider using some moisture absorbing containers to draw in any excess water and holding it until you can open up in the spring.
+If you have access to power a dehumidifer is a great choice - just don’t forget to have a drain or routinely empty the bucket.

 Many of the above items are generally done throughout the year, but often overlooked or not reviewed in depth during the winterization process.
 Take advantage of the extra time at season’s end to ensure a solid start to the next one.